jbumbe/EdgewarePlusPlus/README.md

 # Edgeware++
+**If you don't know what EdgeWare is, please go to the original page or scroll down to the original patchnotes at the bottom!
+This is just a modified version that adds new features!**

 My goal with this extension of Edgeware is to add or modify features that I felt were missing or incomplete in the original version.
 I want to try to be as minimally intrusive as possible, i'm not aiming to remove or neuter any previous features, just add more functionality to the base program.

 I have prior programming experience, but have never touched python before this project- so it's mostly going to be trial and error.
 Half of this is a learning experience made easier by horny motivation.